rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_dbmerge.md

-﻿# Merging and syncing tables
+﻿# Syncing tables with Merge

 ETLbox can be used to integrate data from different source and write them into different destinations.
 Most of the time you will use tables in a database as target.